Lorna Day Counselling Registered MBACP (Accredited).

-I work with issues such as anxiety and depression, work related stress, anger, bereavement, low self esteem, health related issues, relationship problems/couple counselling, those that are feeling sad and general counselling.
+I work with issues such as bereavement, anxiety and depression, work related stress, anger, low self esteem, health related issues, relationship problems, those that are feeling sad and general counselling.

 My counselling practice is based in a dedicated room of my home , set within rural, private and secluded grounds .
 There is ample parking space for you to park.
 You are welcome to ring or email me to enquire about arranging some counselling with me .

 The first session is an assessment session where we can work together to arrange counselling for you in a way that meets your needs.
 I work on a part time basis and offer appointments between the hours of 9am to 1pm on a week day except for Fridays.
 I don't work on Bank Holidays or weekends.
 The day of the week may vary.

 Training, qualifications & experience